Premier Exhibitions

 In May 2015 the company opened Premier on 5th, a flagship exhibition space on Fifth Avenue in New York City that housed "Saturday Night Live: The Exhibition" and "The Discovery of King Tut."
 On June 14, 2016, Premier Exhibitions filed for Chapter 11 bankruptcy.

 In late August 2018, at least three groups were vying for the right to purchase the 5,500 Titanic relics that were an asset of the bankrupt company in the case titled RMS Titanic Inc., 16-02230, U.S. Bankruptcy Court, Middle District of Florida (Jacksonville).
 Two of the offers for the collection were just under US $20 million, including one by museums in England and Northern Ireland, with assistance by James Cameron.
-Oceanographer Robert Ballard told the news media that he favored this bid since it would ensure that the memorabilia would be permanently displayed in Belfast and in Greenwich.
 A decision as to the outcome was to be made by Paul M. Glenn, a United States district court judge in Jacksonville, Florida.

 History

 RMS Titanic Inc.

-RMS Titanic co-founder G. Michael Harris conducted the first salvage operation of Titanic in October 1986.
-The first Titanic expedition began in July 1987 and was financed by Titanic Ventures Limited Partnership, George H. Tulloch, Oceanic Research & Exploration, and Harris.
+The first Titanic expedition began in July 1987 and was financed by Titanic Ventures Limited Partnership, Oceanic Research & Exploration.
 These co-partners led a $6 million expedition to the ship, and recovered artifacts 12,850 ft beneath the surface of the North Atlantic.
 Co-founder and RMS Titanic Chairman Tulloch (1944–2004), owner of the largest BMW dealership in the U.S., led five of the expeditions.
-In order to recover these artifacts, Tulloch, Harris, and their team completed 32 dives to Titanic in the Nautile, a deep-diving submersible chartered by Oceanic Research and Exploration in a partnership with Ifremer, the French Research Institute for Exploration of the Sea.
+In order to recover artifacts, the expedition team completed 32 dives to Titanic in the Nautile, a deep-diving submersible chartered by Oceanic Research and Exploration in a partnership with the French Research Institute IFREMER.
 This is the greatest number of deep-sea dives ever completed for any televised project.
 The company had an OTC ticker symbol of SOST.
 In 1994 it won a Virginia court order to get salvor-in-possession rights to the ship.

 In 1998, the company reported net income of $4 million on almost $10 million in revenues.
 The following year, revenue dropped to $6.4 million, resulting in a slight loss.

 When Tulloch died in 2004, he was lauded by the Titanic International Society, whose president said of him, "He has done more to preserve the memory of Titanic than anyone else".
-In 1992, the company, through a reverse merger, formed itself as RMS Titanic Inc. Tulloch co-lead operations on the Titanic in 1993, 1994, 1996, and 1998 along with Harris who served on the Board of Directors as well as all aspects of the companies exhibition touring business.
-Harris along with his team of experts also designed the traveling as well as the permanent Titanic Exhibitions worldwide.
+In 1992, the company, through a reverse merger, formed itself as RMS Titanic Inc. Tulloch co-led operations on the Titanic in 1993, 1994, 1996, and 1998 along with Paul-Henri Nargeolet who led the IFREMER dive team.